percious/sproxdox/sphinx/source/tutorials/form.rst

 Form Tutorial
 =================================

-This is a succinct explanation on how to use sprox's form rendering capabilities.
+This is [going to be] a succinct explanation on how to use sprox's form rendering capabilities.

 The basic sprox form